Taurus KEPD 350: KEPD 350K-2

 In October 2015, Taurus Systems revealed it was developing a smaller version of the Taurus missile, called the 350K-2, for use on light fighters, particularly the South Korean FA-50 Block 20 variant of the KAI T-50 Golden Eagle.
 It is shorter at 4.5 m in length and lighter, weighing 907 kg while matching speed and range.

 In December 2016, South Korea's Defense Acquisition Program Administration (DAPA) announced plans to start development on a long-range air-to-ground missile in 2018, based on Taurus.
 The weapon was to be mounted on the KAI KF-21 Boramae fighter, to be developed by the mid-2020s.

 Taurus Neo

 On 27 October 2024, Boris Pistorius (German Defence Minister) announced a next generation Taurus missile called the Taurus Neo.
 With plans to purchase 600 units costing some €2.1 billion with deliveries starting in 2029.
 The Taurus Neo will include a range over 500 kms, a more powerful warhead and better guidance.
 300 million euros would be required in 2025 to start the program.

+The programme was approved in December 2025.
+And the contract for the development of the new standard was also signed.